 Suited Connectors, Suited One-Gappers (Q-Js - 67s, K-Js - T-8s)

-Suited connectors should rarely be played versus a raise unless you are on the button and it is a multiway pot, or the raise is very small.
+So suited connectors should rarely be played versus a raise unless you're on the button and it is a multiway pot or the raise is very small.
 (Note: This can definitely change depending on the game you're in.
 Suited connectors have much more value these days and are a viable hand to play from more positions and facing raises.)

 Suited Aces (A-9s - A-2s)

 Suited aces are decent speculative hands because they can flop the nut-flush draw and they do have some high-card strength with the ace.
 Nut-flush draws obviously have value because you can stack smaller flushes.
 The problem with flushes though is that they are right there in the open.
 Everyone is always aware when a flush draw comes in and as such it's sometimes difficult to get paid.

 Suited aces are good hands but not good enough to limp in from any position.
 You should be more willing to limp the closer to the button you get.
 Against a raise suited aces should seldom be played.
 You're not going to flop a flush nearly as often as you flop a pair of aces with a weak kicker.
 A weak pair of aces can be a curse.
 You feel like you have top pair and should see a showdown but by the time you get there you find yourself outkicked and half a stack short.

 Weak Top Pair Hands (K-Jo, Q-To, etc.)

 These are hands that you want to steer clear of for the most part.
 They are dominated hands and should be avoided at all costs unless you can get in cheap from late position.
 From early position and/or against a raise they should not be played at all.
 They don't make many straights or flushes and when they hit a pair you'll find yourself on the losing end of the kicker battle more often than not.